donmccurdy/aframe-proxy-controls/README.md

 --------------------|----------|-------------
 enabled             | true     | Enables/disables event updates from the host. debug               | false    | Enables/disables logging in the console.
-proxyUrl            | `'https://proxy-controls.donmccurdy.com'` | URL of the remote proxy server / signaling server.
+proxyUrl            | https://proxy-controls.donmccurdy.com | URL of the remote proxy server / signaling server.
-pairCode            | <random> | Pair code that should be used to match with the remote host.
+pairCode            | \<random\> | Pair code that should be used to match with the remote host.
 If not provided, a random pair code is assigned. enableOverlay       | true | Enables/disables the overlay UI showing the pair code. enableOverlayStyles | true | Enables/disables the CSS used to style the pair code overlay.